Can Costco Travel Really Save You on Your Next Disney Trip?

 Disney's Generous Cancellation Policy

-When you book directly with Disney (or through an authorized Disney vacation planner), here's what you get:
+When you book directly with Disney (or through an authorized Disney vacation planner), you get a really good cancellation policy!
+Here’s what that looks like:

 If you're gonna use Costco Travel, having an Executive membership is where the real savings multiply.
-This is where the real magic happens in your planning, and it's totally doable!
+This is where the magic happens in your planning, and it's totally doable!
+You may not have known that each membership can help you save money on your vacation, but they can!
+Here’s a little hack when it comes to booking your Disney trip through Costco Travel!

 A basic Costco membership costs $65 per year, while an Executive membership is $130.
 The Executive upgrade gets you 2% cash back on most Costco and Costco Travel purchases (capped at $1,250 per year).